bradgwest/paap/write/paper.md

 available for view at the click of a mouse[^google-arts-and-culture].
-A proliferation of researchers have sought to analyze these digital collections, contributing methods for a wide variety of computer vision tasks from classification problems (of, for example, genre, style, artist, or historical period) [@Cetinic_et_al_2018;
+A proliferation of researchers have sought to analyze these digital collections, contributing methods for a wide variety of computer vision tasks, such as classification problems (of, for example, genre, style, artist, or historical period) [@Cetinic_et_al_2018;
-@Lee_and_Cha_2016] to visual relationships between paintings [@Garcia_et_al_2019; @Castellano_et_al_2020].
+@Lee_and_Cha_2016] and defining visual relationships between paintings [@Garcia_et_al_2019; @Castellano_et_al_2020].

 [^google-arts-and-culture]: For example, Google Arts & Culture's digitization of